Legislation Details

 File created: 3/6/2026 In control: Metropolitan Council

-Title: An ordinance to amend Title 2 of the Metropolitan Code of Laws to create a new chapter establishing a permit prioritization program for affordable housing and day care development projects.
+Title: An ordinance to amend Title 2 of the Metropolitan Code of Laws to create a new chapter establishing a priority processing program for affordable housing and day care development projects.

-Sponsors: Clay Capp, Rollin Horton, Quin Evans-Segall, Jordan Huffman, Olivia Hill, Jason Spain, Jacob Kupin, Ginny Welsch, Brenda Gadd, Burkley Allen, Zulfat Suara, Erin Evans, Tasha Ellis, Joy Styles, Sean Parker, Terry Vo, Emily Benedict, Russ Bradford, Sheri Weiner, Sandy Ewing
+Sponsors: Clay Capp, Rollin Horton, Quin Evans-Segall, Jordan Huffman, Olivia Hill, Jason Spain, Jacob Kupin, Ginny Welsch, Brenda Gadd, Burkley Allen, Zulfat Suara, Erin Evans, Tasha Ellis, Joy Styles, Sean Parker, Terry Vo, Emily Benedict, Russ Bradford, Sheri Weiner, Sandy Ewing, Jennifer Gamble, Delishia Porterfield, David Benton

 title

-An ordinance to amend Title 2 of the Metropolitan Code of Laws to create a new chapter establishing a permit prioritization program for affordable housing and day care development projects.
+An ordinance to amend Title 2 of the Metropolitan Code of Laws to create a new chapter establishing a priority processing program for affordable housing and day care development projects.

 body